DeepakGhengat/psavvy/README.md

 **Pre installation needed:
 **
-Checks the Program Flow if you think Tools in the command not installed on the OS please install them.
+Checks the Program Flow if you think Tools binaries not installed on the OS please install them.
 Other Tools you can find on the $Tools/ Directory.
 Auto
 Installation may be available in future version.

 Wordlist: